tammyalexandra/Places/README.md

 The standardize service accepts an optional `max` query parameter, which governs the maximum number of places to return.
 The default is 3; the greatest possible value is 100.
+It also accepts an optional `mode` query parameter, corresponding to the algorithm mode described above.
+The default mode is `best`.

 For example,